cloudsmith/forge-publisher/README.md

 ## The _publish_ goal

-This goal with perform the actual act of building and publishing the module to the Puppet Forge.
-It does this by first calling the Geppetto Module builder which is responsible for creating the metadata.json with check-sums etc. and then to create the tar-ball.
-The tar-ball is then uploaded to the forge using the credentials stated for the publisherLogin and publisherPassword parameters.
+This goal will perform the actual act of building and publishing the module(s) to the Puppet Forge.
+The Geppetto Module builder which is responsible for creating the metadata.json file with check-sums etc. will be called when no metadata.json file is found in a module.
+As a final step, a gzipped tar-ball is created for each module and then uploaded to the forge using the credentials stated for the publisherLogin and publisherPassword parameters.